 The Speed Factor: Why Laser Welding Outpaces Other Methods

-Speed is where handheld laser welders truly shine.
-While traditional welding can be a slow and labor-intensive process, handheld laser welding is fast.
-Really fast.
-It can weld up to 10 times faster than traditional MIG or TIG welding methods.
+Speed is where handheld laser welders genuinely shine.
+While traditional welding can be slow and labor-intensive, handheld laser welding is fast—really fast.
+It can weld up to 10 times faster than conventional MIG or TIG welding methods.

 Factors that Influence Welding Speed: